ahmedchtioui1920/cybersecurity-journey/Day07_CTF_Practice/README.md

-# 🧪 Day07: CTF Practice & Reporting
+# Day07 - CTF Practice Lab

-This folder contains CTF-style practice exercises that apply all the tools covered so far in a mini-lab environment.
-It simulates real-world penetration testing steps from scanning to exploitation and report writing.
+This folder documents the practical application of tools like `nmap`, `msfconsole`, and others in a CTF-style mini-lab.
+The goal is to identify and exploit vulnerabilities using a structured penetration testing approach.

-## 📁 Folder Structure
+## Folder Structure

-- `ctf_scan_walkthrough.md`: Steps and explanations of scanning, exploitation, SMB enumeration, and auxiliary modules in Metasploit.
+- `README.md`: Overview of the day and contents.
-- `metasploit_database.md`: Explanation of the Metasploit database, hosts, services, workspaces, and vulnerability tracking.
+- `CTF_Mini_Lab_Report.md`: A report-style summary of the CTF challenge.
-- `advanced_ctf_techniques.md`: Notes on NTLM hash, meterpreter sessions, msfvenom, and multi-handler setup.
+- `Metasploit_Usage.md`: Notes on using msfconsole and modules.